stavrosdro/angular-demo-app/README.md

 }
 ```

 Now we can run `npm run format` to format your entire workspace.
-From now on every time you save a file it will be ayto formatted.
+From now on every time you save a file it will be auto formatted.
 Also we can run `npm run lint` to check our code for linting errors.
 ## Install Husky & add pre-push git hook

 [Husky](https://typicode.github.io/husky/#/) is a great tool for using Git hooks.
 I recommend to follow the automatic installation and run `npx husky-init && npm install`.
 This will also create a pre-commit hook.
 You can create a pre-push hook by running `npx husky add .husky/pre-push "npm test"`